pollockDeVis/sfi_hw_normal_change/doc.md

 Unequal wealth distribution in barabasi albert network with the proportion of altruistic agents is 0.39
 ![Image](./plots/unequal_barabasi_albert_0.39.gif)

+## Future Directions
+Future research could explore a continuum of selfish and altruistic behaviour instead of treating them as discrete entities, offering a more nuanced understanding of the motivational drivers behind these behaviours.
+This approach would allow for investigating how varying degrees of altruism and egoism coexist and influence societal dynamics.
+Additionally, incorporating dynamic networks where agents form connections based on trust and can differentiate between defectors and cooperators would provide a richer simulation environment.
+Agents could have memories of past interactions, influencing their future decisions and fostering trust-based relationships.
+Further, implementing a utility function where agents derive utility from altruistic acts—where this utility exceeds the sum of their wealth—would add a layer of complexity by integrating psychological satisfaction and social rewards into the decision-making process.

 ## Code Availability
 Code for the model is open-source and can be found [here](https://github.com/pollockDeVis/sfi_hw_normal_change)